Nonlinear instability of Vlasov-Maxwell systems in the classical and quasineutral limits: Instability in the classical limit

 which together with the above bound \eqref{Hn-exp} on $\partial_y^{|\alpha| + |\beta|} f$ gives, considering all multi-indices $\alpha, \beta$ such that $|\alpha| + |\beta| \leq n$, that there exists $\gamma_{n,m}, C_{n,m}>0$ such that

 for $m\ge 2$.
 In particular, this proves that

 for some positive constant $C_{\gamma_{n,m}}$, and for all $\lambda \in \mathbb{C}$ so that $\Re \lambda >\gamma_{n,m}$.
-The classical Hille-Yosida theorem then asserts that $L_0$ generates a continuous semigroup $e^{L_0s}$ on the Banach space $H_{m}^{n}$; see, for instance, \cite{Pazy} or \cite[Appendix A]{Zum}.
+The classical Hille-Yosida theorem then asserts that $L_0$ generates a continuous semigroup $e^{L_0s}$ on the Banach space $L^2_m$ (and hence, on $H_{m}^{n}$); see, for instance, \cite{Pazy} or \cite[Appendix A]{Zum}.
 In addition, there holds the following representation for the semigroup:

 for any $\gamma > \gamma_{n,m}$, where $\text{P.V. }$ denotes the Cauchy principal value.

 Next, by assumption, $\lambda_0$ is an unstable eigenvalue with maximal real part, and the resolvent operator $(\lambda - L_0)^{-1}$ is in fact a well-defined and bounded operator on $H_{m}^{n}$ for all $\lambda$ so that $\Re \lambda > \Re \lambda_0$.
 Let $\beta>0$ and take $\gamma = \Re \lambda_0 + \beta$.
 Using the boundedness of the resolvent operator, we obtain at once